vinaytandel94/website/README.md

 (https://www.youtube.com/watch?v=Wm6CUkswsNw&t=2677s) from this video I have managed to create a responsive web page layout and added all the pages that I needed.

+# Added all the contain for home page with information and images and also created ccs for contain structure.